Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-15/day-2/labs/star-wars-api-react-lab.md

 To get set up for this lesson:

 - Use `create-react-app` to create a React app named `react-star-wars`
-- You can create this app inside a wk16 folder inside your homework and labs folder.
+- You can create this app inside a folder where you keep your homework and labs.
 - `cd` into `react-star-wars` and open VS Code.
 - Open a terminal in VS Code.
 - Start the React Dev Server.